 All recitals are open to the public.
 Recital programming and scheduling takes various factors into consideration, including repertoire, level, age, and program balance.
 Program Chairs make every reasonable effort grant the applicant’s preferred performance date, and to schedule recitals to enable teacher attendance.
 It may not be possible to grant every request; the chairs reserve the right to make the final determination of the performance schedule.

 Students of all ages and levels (early grades to most advanced).

 Original piano music of any period, including original compositions, four-hand works, two-piano works and concerti (teacher accompaniment permitted).

 All compositions must be memorized and performance-ready.

-Performers opting for evaluations must present the published or downloaded sheet music (not photocopies) to the adjudicators.
+Performers opting for evaluations must upload PDFs of sheet music with minimal markings for the adjudicators.

 $25 for up to 5 minutes